mini-M-py/Note/Note/os/process_management.md

 simulteneously and each process has its unique ID.
 This ID helps to schedling the processes.

-4 **Pointer**: A pointer to a parent process (More inforamtion is at prcess Hierarchies)
+4. **Pointer**: A pointer to a parent process (More inforamtion is at prcess Hierarchies)

-5 **Program Counter**: Program counter is pointer to address of the next instruction to be executed for this process.
+5. **Program Counter**: Program counter is pointer to address of the next instruction to be executed for this process.

-6 **CPU registers**: This information is comprising with various registers, such index and stack that are associated with process.
+6. **CPU registers**: This information is comprising with various registers, such index and stack that are associated with process.

-7. **CPU Scheduling **: There are many process running simulteneously and each process have its prority.
+7. **CPU Scheduling**: There are many process running simulteneously and each process have its prority.
 Scheduling information is very useful in managing any computer system.